Tulane University: Organization and administration

-Core curriculum
+Academics

 As part of the post-Hurricane Katrina Renewal Plan, the university initiated an extensive university-wide core curriculum.
-Three major elements of the university core are (1) freshman seminars called TIDES classes, (2) a two-class sequence for public service, and (3) a capstone experience for students to apply knowledge in their fields of study.
-Many course requirements of the core curriculum can be certified through Advanced Placement (AP) exams or International Baccalaureate (IB) course credits, or placement exams in English and foreign languages offered by the university during orientation.
-Some schools have different core requirements (e.g., students in the School of Science and Engineering are required to take fewer language classes than students in the School of Liberal Arts).
+Several major elements of the university core include freshman seminars called TIDES classes, a two-tier writing course sequence, and a two-tier course sequence for public service.
+Many other course requirements of the core curriculum can be certified through Advanced Placement (AP) or International Baccalaureate (IB) exam scores, or placement exams in English and foreign languages offered by the university before course registration.
+Some schools' core requirements differ (e.g., students in the School of Science and Engineering are required to take fewer language classes than students in the School of Liberal Arts).

 Research

 Tulane was elected to the Association of American Universities in 1958.
-It is classified among "R1: Doctoral Universities – Very high research activity" and had research expenditure of $193.3 million in fiscal year 2018.
+It is classified among "R1: Doctoral Universities – Very high research activity" and had research expenditure of $258.439 million in fiscal year 2023.

 In 2008, Tulane was ranked by the Ford Foundation as the major international studies research institution in the South and one of the top 15 nationally.
 The National Institutes of Health ranks funding to Tulane at 79th.
 The university is home to various research centers, including the Amistad Research Center.